 This is the second son Mr Miller has lost, as a son, William, was killed in March, 1915.

 Roberts gravemarker has his surname as MILLER but the C.W.G.C.
 Grave registration report has been corrected/altered to indicate that his surname was MILLAR.

 Robert is believed to be the brother of Pte William Miller, 3955, 10th Battalion Highland Light Infantry, who was killed in action 25.09.1915.
 Although he is recorded as MILLER he is also recorded as residing at 69 Caldrum St, Dundee.
 Both Robert & William are recorded as MILLER on the Peoples Journal War Memorial Supplement of 1925.

 Additional information and image kindly supplied by Michael Caldwell.
 Further information supplied by Gary Thomson

-Can you tell us more about Robert Millar?
+Can you tell us more about Robert Millar/Miller?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...